Skylodge Peru – The Edgiest Hotel in the World

 After one of our greatest nights ever, we woke to discover one of our greatest breakfast experiences ever.
 Clear skies and no winds meant that a group breakfast was served on the entry platform of the guides’ capsule.
 We sat on the exposed wooden platform (secured to the safety cables) feasting on fruit salad, muesli, yogurt, a ham and cheese platter, eggs made to order, fresh squeezed orange juice, coffee, tea… and the ultimate 360 panorama.

 Breakfast also gave us a chance to really get to know fellow guest Kesav, a lawyer/entrepreneur who spent his spare time traveling the globe seeking out the world’s most extreme experiences.
 Wing walking, alligator wrestling, bungee slingshots, cheetah racing, great white shark diving… he had done almost everything.
-And now Kesav had experienced the world’s edgiest hotel.
+And now Kesav had experienced the Skylodge Adventure Suites, the world’s edgiest hotel.

-Ziplining from the Skylodge down to the Sacred Valley
+Ziplining from the Skylodge Adventure Suites down to the Sacred Valley

-After breakfast, we continued our climb up to the first of five ziplines.
+After breakfast, we left the Skylodge Adventure Suites behind us and climbed to the first of five ziplines.
 Thomas and I had done a zipline once before in the Philippines, but this was a definite step up in skill level and speed.
 Guillermo instructed us on how to sit, position our hands on the zip roller, and how to slow ourselves if we were going too fast.
 He also demonstrated a series of hand signals he would use to communicate with us while we were mid-zip (is that actually a word?).
 Micher also offered a bit of advice, “Don’t hit the rocks on the way down.”